 Weekly’s give you the opportunity to see how other approach shots and you can learn a ton from better players.
 There’s usually a bit of a buy in/member dues, and some of which can go into a prove pot.
 Google your local course for their website, group, or look for them on UDisc.

 One of the reasons I play is to get stay in shape.
 I recently got a Garmin Venu smartwatch that tracks everything – steps, elevation, maps the path, heart rate, intensity – everything!
 Also has a great app for your phone too.
 Every time I disc golf, I end up hitting my steps goal.
 It also helps me justify getting out there and doing the work out.
 Tracking my burned calories makes me feel okay with eating like a madman afterwords too.

 Learn From The Pros

 Check out JomezPro on YouTube.
 JomezPro is rapidly advancing Disc Golf with their professional videography and commentary.
-Though 2020 has stalled many tournaments, they have a bunch of content on there from previous championships.
+Though 2020 has stalled many tournaments, they have a bunch of video from previous championships.
 Again the commentary is great and the production is high level.
 Good job guys!

 Nail a roller with a DX Leopard3 on hole #7?
 Write it down and you won’t forget next time you’re trying to remember what disc you’ve birdied with.
 After a while you may have several discs that will yield you the best shot.
 I don’t love hauling out my massive phone on the course and messing with tech outside especially when I’m playing with or near others.
 So you could carry a small notebook.

 Try new discs out and and throw them forehand, backhand, hyzer, and anhyzer.
 Get something totally understable (negative turn rating) and experiment throwing it in all sorts of ways.
-Try a tomahawk or a thumber.
+Try a tomahawk, grenade, or a thumber.